EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 this property will not allow changes once it has been set.
 You can freely write the same string to it, and you can set it to None and then to a new value if you must, but you cannot change between two strings without raising an exception.

+This property can't currently be configured through the UI.

 For some units, meters will become "unit aware" on the display page.